 Female Angel, Male Demon: Played with; La Muerte and Xibalba are both Gods of the Dead, but while Xibalba is dark and menacing with black wings and skulls for pupils, La Muerte is much lighter and more appealing, as befits the bright, positive realm she rules over.

-Missing Mom: Manolo's mother Carmen dies before the events of the film.
+Manolo's mother Carmen dies before the events of the film, and it is never explained why.
 He later meets her in the Land of the Remembered, and she accompanies him on his journey.

 Murder the Hypotenuse: A rare example of an outside party doing the murdering.
 When it looks like Xibalba is going to lose The Bet, he has Manolo killed via snake bite.
 While it technically works, it turns out to be far from the last word on the subject.

-Musical World Hypotheses: All of the songs are performed by the characters themselves, practiced and performed in real time, rather than just being random asides like in (say) Disney movies.
+Musical World Hypotheses: Almost all of the songs are performed by the characters themselves, practiced and performed in real time, rather than just being random asides like in (say) Disney movies.

 Joaquin loves to shout his own name during combat.